rmustacc/rfd/rfd/0089/README.md

 Oracle, we need to be able to see inside to the best of our ability, even if there is some uncertainty.

-For more background into the motivation, please see RFD XXX, which discusses the next generation of challenges around DC management.
+For more background into the motivation, please see [RFD 88 DC and Hardware Management Futures](../0088/), which discusses the next generation of challenges around DC management.
 This RFD explicitly tackles portions that lead to enhanced visibility of what's inside the chassis and allowing for identification of parts via